con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ye shes mi gcig dri ma med/ /
 > ye shes lus can de bzhin gshegs/ /

-Buddha, with no beginning and no end,
+The Buddha, endless and beginningless,
-Primordial buddha, free from sequence,
+The Buddha at the start, devoid of sequence,
 With wisdom as his only eye, stainless,
-With wisdom as his body, *tathāgata*, (100)
+*Tathāgata*, with wisdom as his body, (100)

 * 100b, niranvaya: Most witneses of the ancient translation read *rgyu med pa*, although there are a handful that support *rgyud med pa*.
 The latter is almost certainly correct.
 VV glosses anvaya as *krama*, while the Amarakośa has it as a synonym of *vaṃśa*.
 The meaning should be sequence/lineage/succession/etc. Davidson's (1981: 30 n.
 95) remark that 'all commentaries gloss the term as specifically devoid of causation' is wrong.
 In any case, the idea appears to be that Mañjuśrī, having no beginning or end, is without a sequence or continuum in which change takes place.